-New faculty attend a series of orientation meetings throughout their first year of employment at the college (2.21).
-The information in these orientation meetings includes development of student learning outcomes and assessment, discussions on educational philosophies, education on college procedures, etc. New faculty have the opportunity to communicate with other faculty, classified staff, and administrators on campus through various events, for example, the annual Great Teachers Seminar.
+New faculty orientation.
+New faculty attend a series of orientation meetings throughout their first year of employment at SBVC.
+The information in these orientation meetings includes development of SLOs and assessment, discussions on educational philosophies, education on college procedures, and so forth.
+New faculty have the opportunity to communicate with other faculty, classified staff, and administrators on campus through various events, for example, the annual Great Teachers Seminar.
 These new faculty development activities are supported through the college's professional development funds (2.22).